Financial Universe

 Infographic about Embedded Finance with a building icon and other elements of the financial universe such as coins, currency symbols, charts, card machine

-We have all types of companies, from have Retailers to technology and phone companies, taking part of that movement and starting to explore that field.
+We have all types of companies, from have retail to technology and phone companies, taking part of that movement and starting to explore that field.
 At the same time, the technological and regulatory barrier is diminishing, and new service providers in Banking as a Service are emerging by enabling that opportunity.

 What types of financial products can be embedded by those companies?